 Especially with Memorial Day coming up, I would love to hear how you show your appreciation to those that have served their country.

 - The Cambridge American Cemetery is not accessible by public transportation, so you will need to either drive or take a taxi.

 - Don’t miss the individual stories at the back of the visitor’s center, I found them very moving.

-- There is no admission charge and the cemetery is open from 9am to 5pm daily except for Christmas and New Year’s Day.
+- There is no admission charge and the Cambridge American Cemetery is open from 9am to 5pm daily except for Christmas and New Year’s Day.

 - While you are in Cambridge, you should also try punting on the Cam.